 - Floor plan indicates more than one room.
 This excludes half baths, saunas, and a small changing/dressing rooms

-So, if you are looking to add a full bath to your new pool house, for example, it is most advisable to build that bathroom with exterior access only.
+So, if you are looking to add a full bath to your new pool house, for example, it is most advisable to build that bathroom with exterior access only if you wanted it permitted as a traditional pool house.
 This provides a clear distinction between a habitable and non-habitable space.

 Filling in a Pool to Build an ADU